 - From the moment a hypermobile person is born, they come up with compensatory strategies.
 Leaning.
 Twisting.
 Slumping.
 Getting up for no good reason, over and over.
 This means bad habits are formed before they know how to walk.
 By the time they get to school, they think “This is the way I am”.
 And it hard to break old habits without knowledge and motivation.

 - Practice sitting correctly and evenly.
 Even for a few minutes.
+Notice the decrease in fatigue and the increase in support.

 - Make sure the chair is a good one.
+An old chair won’t offer you support.
+A cheap chair won’t either.

 - Get rid of the old idea that depending on the chair indicates poor postural control.
 Use the chair to perform the task.
 You can exercise later.
 This is not the time to exercise.